-Joining FT in a panel discussion, C Vijayakumar, CEO & MD at HCL Technologies, shared his optimism for globalization albeit with a different model:
+Joining FT in a panel discussion, C Vijayakumar, CEO & MD at HCLTech, shared his optimism for globalization albeit with a different model:

 “Every big corporation in the world is leveraging global supply chains in the services industry but we have also been very consciously localizing in the markets we operate,” he says.

-The majority of HCL’s hires are local as the business moves towards a ‘nearshoring’ model.
+The majority of HCLTech’s hires are local as the business moves towards a ‘nearshoring’ model.
 It plans to hire between 35-40,000 people this year alone.

 “How do you really adopt a global business services model and create more value by localizing in geographies we’re present?”